-The Group granted free shares to the directors in November 2020 and phantom shares to some employees and directors in November 2018, November 2019 and November 2020.
-Generally, the allocation of these free shares and phantom shares is contingent on an attendance requirement and the achievement of performance conditions.
+The Group granted phantom shares to some employees and directors in November 2018, November 2019 and November 2020.
+Generally, the vesting of these phantom shares is contingent on an attendance requirement and the achievement of performance conditions.

 The recognised expense for these plans (excluding employer contributions) stands at 2.4 million euros for the financial year ended 30 June 2021 versus 0.7 million euros for the financial year ended 30 June 2020.